Monte Carlo generation of localised particle trajectories: Compensating potential

 Similarly, we calculate how the $\nu^{\kappa}$ are distributed through the constrained path integral taking the linear background into account: $\Pvh(v) = \big\langle \delta \big( v - \nu[x] \big) \big\rangle_{\kappa}$, giving

 After changing variables to $v' = \frac{k}{k - \kappa}v$, (\ref{eqPvh}) proves that (\ref{eqKvModKappa}) is a faithful Monte Carlo estimation of the kernel.

 WMC simulations were carried out to confirm the predictions of the above analysis.
 In particular, the modified PAPs in (\ref{eqPvt}) and (\ref{eqPvh}) were sampled by probing the values of the Wilson line variable for trajectories produced in the backgrounds.
-We present results of this sampling in Appendix B, which confirm the theoretical determination presented above.
+We present results of this sampling in Appendix \ref{secApPAP}, which confirm the theoretical determination presented above.

 Here we instead focus on showing the improvement in the estimation of the propagator for the quantum systems, overcoming the undersampling problem that limited previous work.
-As a first step, we estimated the kernel for the same potentials as for the analytic approach of the previous subsection.
+As a first step, we estimated the kernel for the same potentials (i.e. harmonic oscillator and linear potential) as for the analytic approach of the previous subsection.
 This allows us to confirm that the subtraction in the action gives a comparable improvement in precision that extends the range of times for which the simulations provide good estimates of the kernel -- see figures \ref{figHOHOAction} and \ref{figLinLinAction}.

 A natural question is whether the undersampling problem reappears, albeit for larger transition times.
-Indeed, for a fixed value of the background parameters ($\Omega$ and $\kappa$), a deviation from linearity does eventually occur.
-It is still associated to growth in the spatial extent of the trajectories driven by the Gaussian distribution on velocities overcoming the confining effect of the background potentials.
-But it can easily be mitigated by simply increasing the value of $\Omega$ or $\kappa$ as appropriate for the system under study to ensure the strengthened background potential continues to compensate the diffusion of trajectories.
+Indeed, for a fixed value of the background parameters ($\Omega$ and $\kappa$), a deviation from linearity can eventually occur.
+It is still associated to the growth in the spatial extent of the trajectories driven by the Gaussian distribution on velocities overcoming the confining effect of the background potentials.
+But it can easily be mitigated by simply increasing the value of $\Omega$ or $\kappa$ as appropriate for the system under study.
+Doing so strengthens the background potential and ensures that it continues to compensate for the diffusion of trajectories.
+This takes advantage of the fact that the error induced by discretising the Riemann integral of the compensating potential is much smaller than that caused by discretising the path integral over trajectories.